Updated: June 2018

 The boxer’s main home is a 22,000-square-foot mansion in Las Vegas.
-So, it big it has its own Instagram and Twitter accounts.
-The home includes seven bedrooms, nine bathrooms, and such features as: 12 person shower, two screen movie theatre, a garage filled with cars valued at $15 Million dollars.
+It’s so big it has its own Instagram and Twitter accounts.
+The home includes seven bedrooms, nine bathrooms, and such features as: 12 person shower, two movie screen theaters, and a garage filled with cars valued at $15 Million dollars.

 In 2016, Floyd Mayweather paid $7.7 million in cash for a new mansion in Miami.
 The home is loaded with floor-to-ceiling windows, has five bedrooms, five baths, a swimming pool and spa.

 He also owns high-rise spots at the St. Tropez Condominiums in Sunny Isles, Fla., and the Ritz-Carlton Residences at L.A.
 Live.
 And Mayweather can now call the Palms Place in Las Vegas home, having recently paid $1.81 million for a penthouse unit above the strip.

 Flolyd , just like other elites love to drive in comfort and sometimes fast.
 So when you have all the money at your disposal what do you buy?
 Hereis his car collections.